Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Automated simulation-based analysis with statistical guarantees

+There is no \emph{best} approach between RD and BM~\citep{alexopoulos2004batch,whitt1991efficiency,DBLP:journals/ior/KeltonL84}.
+They are complementary, and therefore have complementary (dis)advantages.
+RD, which uses many short simulations, suffers from biases due to initial conditions.
+BM, which uses many short batches from one long simulation, is less affected by initialisation bias but has to adopt corrections to deal with correlations among batch means.
 While some automated BM-based procedures have been proposed \citep[e.g.,][]{steiger2005asap3,tafazzoli2011performance,GilmoreRV17}, to the best of our knowledge, little attention has been paid to RD.
-Interestingly, \cite{lada2013ard} tried to combine the two approaches exploiting their respective strengths: they use BM for warmup analysis, and automate the use of RD by discarding the estimated transient behaviour from each simulation.
+Interestingly, \cite{lada2013ard} tried to combine the two approaches exploiting their respective strengths: they use BM for warmup analysis, and automate RD by discarding the estimated transient behaviour from each simulation.
 Following a similar approach, we extract and condense the warmup analysis capabilities inspired by BM into a simple self-standing procedure for warmup estimation (\autow), and we introduce automated RD- and BM-based algorithms (\autord and \autobm, respectively) which use \autow.
 In all algorithms (see Figure \ref{fig:algorithms}) we favour simplicity and accessibility.